xivid/qemu-4.1.0/osnet/README.md

 # Seamless VM Templating

+To enable the multithreading_feature, set the thread_count before executing the script.
+$ export thread_count="thread_count" Verify the variable is set using $ export | grep thread_count

 - Step 1: To turn the optimized lseek copy on, include -osnet_seamless_template <index of src_tmpfs> In the below example, the index=1.